 W Energy Software not only has great cybersecurity insurance, but we also know exactly what healthy information security looks like, build cyber-readiness into our DNA, and ace our insurance application every year.
 But vendors must do more.

 W Energy Software delivers software as a service, or SaaS, hosting 100% of our solutions and customer data on the world-class Amazon Web Services (AWS) cloud.
-When your solution is delivered as a SaaS solution, the reliability of the security apparatus that protects customer data is wholly the responsibility of the vendor versus on-premise oil & gas software who completely dodge the responsibility of ensuring data and business continuity.
+When your solution is delivered as a SaaS solution, the reliability of the security apparatus that protects customer data is wholly the responsibility of the vendor versus on-premise oil & gas software which completely dodge the responsibility of ensuring data and business continuity.